Domestic-Violence & Crime-Victim Green Cards (VAWA, U Visas)

 Rulings like Dabaghian put the onus on the INS to provide a lot of legal and investigative resources for each green-card marriage that was challenged.
 But when the General Accounting Office (GAO), the investigative arm of Congress, warned that 30 percent of all marriage-based immigration was fraudulent in 1985, Congress came to the rescue.
 The following year, a two-year marriage requirement was created for all marriage-based green cards.

 Government officials repeatedly warn that marriage fraud remains "rampant."
 Yet, Congress has refused to reevaluate the lax marriage-based immigration laws that provide a gaping loophole and easy access to U.S. citizenship.
 By 2004 – long after officials found marriage to be a key way for terrorists to gain U.S. citizenship -- the DHS was still investigating only 1 percent of all green-card marriages.
-(The DHS stopped releasing data for subsequent years.)
+(The DHS stopped releasing data for subsequent years once this rate was published.)

 Canada, France and the United Kingdom are among the numerous countries attempting to revise marriage-based immigration laws to combat widespread fraud.
 The U.K. and South Africa created a five-year marriage requirement years ago to combat immigration fraud.
 The Bahamas requires a ten-year marriage.
 Permanent residency is revoked in some countries if a couple divorces within two years of one acquiring marriage-based residency.